b-husein/AcadSoc_Launcher/README.md

 # AcadSoc_Launcher
-Chrome extension created to simplify the workflow of teachers in Online Academic Society;
+"AcadSoc_Launcher" is a Google Chrome extension created to simplify the workflow of teachers in Online Academic Society;

 The extension contains several links for tools that teachers use on daily basis like: